 In the current organizational landscape, everything is done through the storing, handling, and processing of data.
-The databases for companies continue to expand exponentially, and there is always more data to leverage and make use of than before.
-However, the massive amount of data also brings with it a lot of responsibility regarding security, governance, and also processing issues that companies have to deal with.
+Databases continue to expand exponentially, and there is increasingly more data to leverage and use.
+However, the massive amount of data also brings with it a lot of responsibility regarding security, governance, and as well as processing issues.

-Organizations have various data repositories where data is organized according to the sources from which it is extracted and where it is stored.
+Organizations have various data repositories where data is organized according to its source and where it is stored.
 This is done to maximize efficiency for business operations, but this isn’t enough.
 In order to break down data silos, there is a need for data orchestration.

 What is Data Orchestration?